tushartushar/theGreekLegacy/legacy.md

 Philotimo [38] is considered to be the highest of all Greek virtues which determines and regulates how someone should behave in their family and social groups.
 It is mostly about respect and doing the right thing.
 In its simplest form it means "doing good", and it ensures your behavior will make you stand out from others.
 It will demonstrate what kind of a person you are and the manner in which you were brought up.
 Philotimo to a Greek is essentially a way of life.

 Children are said to have philotimo when they display unconditional love and respect towards their parents, grandparents and friends.
 It can mean gratitude for a small gift someone might have given you, or a small random act of kindness someone may have shown you.
-It is an appreciation and admiration for heritage and ancestors ‚Äî philotimo is honor and pride.
+It is an appreciation and admiration for heritage and ancestors ó philotimo is honor and pride.

 During the Second World War, strong bonds were formed and still exist in places like the Greek island of Crete where the locals would risk their own lives to hide and shelter Australian and British soldiers from the Nazi occupying forces.
 The locals felt duty-bound to help, their philotimo urged them on - If caught, they risked facing a firing squad.

 Philotimo is the feeling of not being able to do enough for your family, society and your community; it is expressed through acts of generosity and sacrifice without expecting anything in return.
 Philotimo is to put the needs and well being of others before one's own, even before one's need to live or exist.

-The 7th-century BC pre-Socratic [39] Greek philosopher Thales [40] , one of the Seven Sages of Greece [41] says that philotimo is part of the essence of being Greek. ‚ÄúPhilotimo to the Greek is like breathing.
+The 7th-century BC pre-Socratic [39] Greek philosopher Thales [40] , one of the Seven Sages of Greece [41] says that philotimo is part of the essence of being Greek. ìPhilotimo to the Greek is like breathing.
 A Greek is not a Greek without it.
-He might as well not be alive.‚Äù
+He might as well not be alive.î

+###Feta

+Feta is a brined curd white cheese made in Greece from sheep's milk, or from a mixture of sheep and goat's milk.
+Similar brined white cheeses produces in Europe are often made partly or wholly of cow's milk, and they are also sometimes called feta.
+It is a crumbly aged cheese, commonly produced in blocks, and has a slightly grainy texture.
+Feta is used as a table cheese, as well as in salads (e.g. the Greek salad) and pastries.
+Most notable is its use in the popular phyllo-based dishes spanakopita ("spinach pie") and tyropita ("cheese pie"), or served with some olive oil or olives and sprinkled with aromatic herbs such as oregano.
+It can also be served cooked or grilled, as part of a sandwich, in omelettes, or as a salty alternative to other cheeses in a variety of dishes.

+Since 2002, "feta" has been a protected designation of origin product in the European Union.
+According to the relevant EU legislation, only those cheeses produced in a traditional way in particular areas of Greece, which are made from sheep's milk, or from a mixture of sheep's and up to 30% of goat's milk from the same area, can be called "feta".[1]
+However, similar white-brined cheeses (often called "white cheese" in various languages) are found in the Eastern Mediterranean and around the Black Sea.

 ##References